 Strumming a Guitar In Comparison to Strumming a Ukulele

 For starters, strumming ukes is much easier and doesn’t require much precision.
 If you are a beginner, it won’t take you that long to get it right, on the contrary, learning to strum a guitar takes a while because you need to develop some skills.

-Strumming sounds different with both instruments because of the fact guitars have more strings, not to mention how different the resonance of sound is in a bigger instrument.
+Strumming sounds different from both instruments because of the fact guitars have more strings, not to mention how different the resonance of sound is in a bigger instrument.
 This ultimately makes strumming sound brighter and louder in guitars.

-It’s no brainer that a plastic pick would produce a different sound when hitting nylon than that when hitting steel strings, however, the style of picking differs as well.
+It’s no brainer that a plastic pick would produce a different sound when hitting nylon than that when hitting steel strings; however, the style of picking differs as well.

-I am a big believer in “Different strokes for different folks”.
-People don’t share the same likes and that’s okay.
+I am a big believer in “Different strokes for different folks.”
+People don’t share the same likes, and that’s okay.

 There is no wrong or right when it comes to this despite the fact that a vast majority would recommend getting a ukulele first because of its small size and lightweight, in addition to its flexible strings and simpler tones, it stands out for a start.
-You will be able to comprehend all the basics and it will teach you how the fretboard works at the same time it’s not too complicated so it’s never really frustrating.
+You will be able to comprehend all the basics, and it will teach you how the fretboard works at the same time, it’s not too complicated, so it’s never really frustrating.